 Which brings me directly to the next point…

 I need more help

-The single biggest thing I learned from my week away is that I need to hire more support.
-I’ve already got an amazing coach, a killer podcast production team, and I make the most of using Fiverr.
+The single biggest thing I learned from my week away is that I need more support.
+I’ve already got an amazing coach, a killer virtual assistant team, and a magical bookkeeping service that keeps me sane.
 But I need to add a dedicated team member that can help me take care of all the countless things that suck up my time – the things that I should be paying someone else to do so that I can truly unplug, recharge, and focus on the higher level parts of my business.